 - Arranged Marriage: Hamaoka's father tries to set one of these for her, and is very dismayed that his daughter is in love with Masuo.

 - Compressed Adaptation / Gecko Ending: the TV series not only cuts all of the other romantic interests of Nagisa (whom, to be fair, featured in the OVA of which the series is a continuation) and excised all the women interested in Masuo (save Hamaoka to make a Love Triangle), it also ends on the arc when Masuo is reassigned and ends with a Train-Station Goodbye between him and Nagisa (with the implication they had their First Kiss before he boarded)

 - Devoted to You: every man attracted to Nagisa, and a good chunk of the women Masuo mets after having fallen in love with her.
 The saddest example was Hamaoka, who is as beautiful as Nagisa and way nicer, but had the very bad Timing of meeting and confessing her feelings to Masuo when he has fallen in love with Nagisa.
-Masuo, in a moment on insight, admits that had he met Hamaoka first, he would have fallen in love with her instead
+Masuo, in moments on insight in episodes 12 and 14 of the TV series, admits that had he met Hamaoka first, he would have fallen in love with her instead.

 - Earn Your Happy Ending: Masuo goes through hell in his pursuit of Nagisa.

 - Harsh Word Impact: Masuo is subject to these at least Once per Episode, melting, stabbed with metaphorical knives, turning to stone, etc...